zemian/firepage/readme.md

 located where the `index.php` is.
 Or you may also specified config file using a server ENV variable named `MARKNOTES_CONFIG`.

 The Json file should contain a Json object.
-Below are the default values and you only need to specify the one you want to override.
+Below are the default values if you omit them.

 ```
 {